-Depositions are an integral part of the discovery process of a lawsuit.
+Depositions are a vital part of the discovery process of a lawsuit.
 Both sides to the case are legally bound to share the information they possess.
-Both the defense and the prosecution—the plaintiff in a civil case—have a right to know in advance what all witnesses will say at trial.
-This allows them to prepare their cases.
+Both the defense and the prosecution have a right to know in advance what all witnesses will say at trial, so they can prepare their cases.